Skip to content

 It ruins our future aspirations.

-My daughter always says $5 right now.
+My mind always says one day trip right now.

 Alas, instant gratification.